OpenData-tu/documentation/08-web-management-platform.md

 As mentioned before, the planning of the extent of the functionalitly offered by this system, was very vague.
 Besides managing metadata and providing an API for other components, further features were at least considered to be part of this system, like for example a scheduler that triggers the component that handles the deploy of importers.
 Therefore we chose to build this system on top of an infrastructure, that can be easily extended in many directions and has nice to use database adapters instead of a more lightweight system.

-While initially we also wanted to model a data source with its sensors grouped in sensor stations, this approach would bring imense overhead for configuring datasources in our system upfront.
+While initially we also wanted to model a data source with its sensors grouped in sensor stations, this approach would bring imense overhead for configuring datasources in our system upfront, as a user would have to very exactly model a data source with all its sensors and sensor stations first.
+For big services like e.g. the German Weather Servide this would be an enormous amount of work.
 Gathering this information would better be done by scraping the information present in Elasticsearch and translating them to geolocated information for all sensors/sensor-stations/datasources.
 In {//TODO ref figure} you can see the modeling for this approach greyed out.

 The main metainformation about the datasources (besides metadata about the source itself) that we still needed within our system (the locality of the sensor and the grouping of sensor stations is not essential for our system to work) and had to offer to the user registering a source were then: